ppbrnrd/PFS-SPAKE2/README.md

 # PFS-SPAKE2
+Password-based Authenticated Key-Exchange (PAKE) protocols allow the establishment of secure communications despite a human memorable password being the only secret that is previously shared between the participants.
-This is a prototype implementation of PFS-SPAKE2 (a PAKE protocol).
+This project is a python implementation of the PFS-SPAKE2 protocol which provably satisfies the perfect-forward secrecy property.